Industrial Hearing Service Inc. - Serving our customers since 1971

 Assess Risk of Exposure

-ASSESS RISK OF EXPOSURE - Noise exposure monitoring, or noise measurement, is required to determine which workers are at risk for exposure to noise.
+ASSESS RISK OF EXPOSURE – Noise exposure monitoring, or noise measurement, is required to determine which workers are at risk for exposure to noise.
 It is important that monitoring take into account anything the worker may do during the workday that could contribute to his/her overall noise level.
-OSHA bases all further hearing conservation decisions on the results of monitoring, including the requirements to have a hearing conservation program (HCP).
+OSHA bases all further hearing conservation decisions on the results of monitoring, including the requirements to have a hearing conservation program (HCP) in order to meet the OSHA hearing standard 1910.95.

 Do I need a Hearing Conservation Program?